Skip to main content

 Deploy Langflow on Docker

-This guide demonstrates deploying Langflow with Docker and Docker Compose.
+This guide demonstrates several ways to deploy Langflow with Docker and Docker Compose:

-Clone the repo and build the Langflow Docker container
+Clone the repo and run the Langflow Docker container

 1. Clone the Langflow repository: